Ian Lang Livingstone: Public and voluntary sector appointments

-Ian Livingstone served as chairman of the Lanarkshire Development Agency from 1991-2000 and as chairman of Lanarkshire Health Board (now NHS Lanarkshire) from 1993-2002.
+Ian Livingstone served as chairman of the Lanarkshire Development Agency from 1991 to 2000 and as chairman of Lanarkshire Health Board (now NHS Lanarkshire) from 1993 to 2002.

 A former chairman of the board of Motherwell College (1989–97), Livingstone is honorary solicitor to the Dalziel High School War Memorial Trust and since 1990, a member of the Dalziel High School Board.
 He has been a governor of the David Livingstone Memorial Trust since 1988, and chairman of the trust since 2008.

 Awards and honours

-Ian Livingstone was appointed OBE in the Queen’s Birthday Honours List 1993, "For services to business and to the community and health in Lanarkshire."
+Ian Livingstone was appointed OBE in the Queen's Birthday Honours List 1993, "For services to business and to the community and health in Lanarkshire."
 He was appointed CBE in 1998 and, in 2008, a Deputy Lieutenant of Lanarkshire and awarded an Honorary Degree from the University of the West of Scotland in the same year.